Master data management and data governance: Differences, Overlap, and Tools

 If data governance and MDM are working together, they create a powerful foundation for data consistency, security, and compliance.
 Without this alignment, organizations risk operating with inconsistent data that can create errors, regulatory headaches, and missed opportunities.
 A siloed approach may leave gaps in data quality or security, leading to fragmented insights and vulnerabilities.

 In fact, a recent Precisely survey found that 54% of organizations in 2025 list data governance as a top data‑integrity challenge, up sharply from just 27% in 2023.
+This trend signals rising recognition of data risks and increasing adoption of formal governance frameworks.

 By integrating MDM and data governance, businesses can ensure their data is both trustworthy and protected.
 Here’s how: